The Galerkin analysis for the random periodic solution of semilinear stochastic evolution equations: The random periodic solution of the Galerkin numerical approximation

-This section is devoted to the existence and uniqueness of the random periodic solution for Galerkin-type spatio-temporal discretization defined in \eqref{eq:con_RandM}, and its convergence to the random periodic solution of our target SPDE \eqref{eq:SPDE}.
+This section is devoted to the existence and uniqueness of the random periodic solution for the Galerkin-type spatio-temporal discretization defined in \eqref{eq:con_RandM}, and its convergence to the random periodic solution of our underlying SPDE \eqref{eq:SPDE}.